aynels/git-actions-test/README.md

         click on secrets and variables
 6. Test application by getting the dns name and going to a web browser

-Clean up: Run: eksctl delete cluster --name primuslearning
+Clean up: Run: eksctl delete cluster --name <cluser - name>